wp-plugins/cleantalk-spam-protect/readme.txt

 The setup is done!
 You can control anti-spam plugin by <a href="https://cleantalk.org/my" target="_blank">Dashboard</a> at the cleantalk.org or use <a href="https://play.google.com/store/apps/details?id=org.cleantalk.app">Android</a>, <a href="https://itunes.apple.com/us/app/cleantalk/id825479913?mt=8">iPhone</a> anti-spam app.

 == Frequently Asked Questions ==

+= Does the plugin protects against brute force, DoS attacks as well as against spam attacks? = No, it doesn't.
+Anti-spam by CleanTalk **is only anti-spam solution** for comments, registrations and other other forms on a website.
+Plugin saves your time against manage spam problem, but doesn't protect against any security issues.

+= Does anti spam protection safe for mobiles visitors? = Yes, it does.
+Plugin doesn't block mobile visitors as well as desktop websites visitors.
+Because this plugin uses several anti-spam tests to detect spam bots and lower false/positive rate.
+Multiple anti-spam tests helps avoid false/positive blocks for real website visitors even if one of tests failed.

 = How does the plugin work with spam comments? =
 Spam comments moves to SPAM folder or you can set option to silent ban spam comments.